eneliviu/drf-backend-api/README.md

 ![Main menu](static/docs/Kanban_detail.webp#center)
 *<center><font color="red">LovinEscapades</font>: Custom template for User Stories*.</center><br>

-This project builds upon the "LovinEscapades" project from Milestone Project 4 at Code Institute.
+This project builds upon the "LovinEscapades" project from Milestone Project 4 at CodeInstitute.
 It provides an opportunity to apply API development concepts and enhance my understanding of backend development principles.
 During development, I focused on code quality and maintainability, adhering to the DRY principle and utilizing frequent Git commits for effective version control.

 [*Back to top*](#)